 Act fairlyAct fairly

 While advocating for your interests, there is a sure way to conduct business.
-You can make the process a lot smoother by dealing openly and honestly with all concerned, including your buyer’s agent, the seller, and his or her agent.
+First, you can make the process a lot smoother by dealing openly and honestly with all concerned, including your buyer’s agent, the seller, and the agent.

-If you like a property and feel you would like to take the next step and make an offer, the proper thing to do is make a bid on only one property at a time.
+If you like a property and feel you would like to take the next step and make an offer, the proper thing to do is to bid on only one property at a time.

 You may question why you need to do so, given you likely will not have any future dealings with the seller.
 There are two excellent business reasons for doing so.
 First, it does not mean you are a pushover, but the seller will appreciate your fairness and honesty.
 Second, you may wish to deal with either your agent or the seller’s agent down the road.
 It would help if you left a favorable impression so that they will want to conduct business with you.